0HMyC/p3cpk/DOCUMENTATION.md

 # What is a .CPK File?
-CPK files are a type of file custom-made by ATLUS, which are used to contain multiple files within.
+CPK files are a custom file type which appears to have been created by ATLUS, that used to contain multiple files within.
 It should be noted that these are not the same kind of CPK file as Criware CPK files, which are an entirely different format and only coincidentally use the same file extension.

-Typically, the types of files packed into a CPK will be .CIN and .TMX files, indicating they likely serve a similar purpose to .EPL files which contain a 2D animated model (such as the Critical/All-Out-Attack Cut-Ins) in the Persona games from Persona 4 ownwards.
+Typically, the types of files packed into a CPK will be .CIN and .TMX files, indicating they likely serve a similar purpose to .EPL files with a model (2D or 3D) inside (such as the Critical/All-Out-Attack Cut-Ins or any 3D models in Persona 3 Portable's events) in the Persona games from Persona 4 ownwards.

 # Anatomy of a CPK
 Each file stored in a CPK is preceeded by a header that is 0x100 bytes long.
 The following table lists the currently understood values of this header.